Jarrome/IMT_Mapping/README.md

 [Preprint]()

-* The thing it does
+* What the algorithm does
     <img src="./assets/twobranch.png" alt="drawing" width="900" />

 Two flow paths to SE(3)-transform and deep encode